 Author Archives: Bruce Johnson

-Reading specialists want parents to prepare their children for school by sharing a love for reading, the attitude that reading is important, and the expectation that all children can become successful readers.
+Literacy specialists want parents to prepare their children for school by sharing a love for writing, the attitude that writing is important, and the expectation that all children can become successful writers.
 How to do this?
-Read to your child daily.
+Encourage your child to write every day.

 It often goes back to reading.
 Children and teens who read the most tend to become more successful in school than those who do not.
 They have better developed processing skills, stronger comprehension skills, and a higher level of vocabulary.
 This knowledge is used in all areas of learning.